 An executive summary acts as an overview to kick off the business plan.
 It’s a clear, concise preview of what’s to come, painting a picture of the next five years and drawing your reader deeper into the document.
 The one thing every executive summary should include is your mission statement.

-As a summary of every other section within your plan, it’s only normal that to find that you keep coming back to this part to make changes and add things.
+As a summary of every other section within your plan, it’s only normal that you keep coming back to this part to make changes and add things.

-Your company description describes the “who, what, when, where and why” of your new salon.
-Readers should be able to get a sense of how it will take shape and what unique selling propositions it has.
+Your company description describes the “who, what, when, where and why” of your new salon business.
+Readers of your business plan should be able to get a sense of how your beauty salon will take shape and what unique selling propositions it has.
 It should detail:

 - The location and physical space

 - The management team

 - How your salon will distinguish itself from others